Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Introduction

 In this work, we present a new formal semantics for JavaScript regexes, that is \textbf{mechanized, succinct, complete, practical, and proven} to be correct.
 Despite decades of modern regexes being in wide use (including in more than 30\% of JavaScript and Python packages~\cite{redos_impact}), and multiple previous formalization efforts~\cite{expose,regex_repair,regex_repair2,psst,lean_lookarounds,verified_lookarounds,warblre_icfp}, this is the first time that a semantics enables practical mechanized verification for a real-world modern regex language.
 Our semantics is \textbf{mechanized} in the Rocq proof assistant (formerly known as Coq).
 It is \textbf{proven} to be faithful to the JavaScript semantics with a verified equivalence to Warblre~\cite{warblre_icfp}, an existing line-by-line embedding of the ECMAScript regex specification into Rocq that is easily auditable but verbose and impractical.
 It is \textbf{succinct}: the core rules of matching fit in a single page.
 It is \textbf{complete}: it supports all regex features of the 14\textsuperscript{th} edition of ECMAScript.
 Finally, it is \textbf{practical} for formal verification.
-We demonstrate this with two applications: a new formalized definition of contextual equivalence for regexes with backtracking semantics, and the first formal verification of a widely used matching algorithm.
+We demonstrate this with two applications.
+First, we present a new formalized definition of contextual equivalence for regexes with backtracking semantics.
+Second, we verify the PikeVM algorithm, which simulates a NFA (\textit{non-deterministic finite automaton}).
+This is the first time that this widely used matching algorithm is formally verified in full, i.e. proven to return the top priority match according to backtracking semantics.
 Interestingly, beyond the usual considerations of mechanized semantics design (convenient induction principles, strict positive occurrences etc.), we find that a key ingredient for a practical regex backtracking semantics is to not follow a backtracking algorithm.
 Instead, we formalize not only the one match returned by a backtracking algorithm, but instead all possible matches, ordered by priority.
 We claim the following novel contributions: \begin{itemize} \item A new succinct, complete, practical \textbf{formal semantics}, mechanized in Rocq. \item Evidence that this semantics is \textbf{faithful} to the ECMAScript regex standard, by proving it equivalent to the Warblre embedding~\cite{warblre_icfp}. \item A new \textbf{formal definition of equivalence} for JavaScript regexes.
 We use it to prove the correctness of regex equations from the literature, as well as prove and disprove optimizations used in a real-world JavaScript regex processor. \item The first \textbf{formal verification of the PikeVM algorithm}, a linear-time regex matching algorithm used in many real-world regex engines.
 This is the first time that NFA simulation with capture groups and backtracking semantics comes with a formal proof. \end{itemize} The theorem relating our semantics model to the official ECMAScript standard makes this the first formal verification work directly connected to a real-world regex specification.